whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (whu8-stat660): What’s the difference between "in" and "="?
 - Answer (whu8-stat660): They are used in different cases, '=' is used for a single value while 'in' is used for multiple values.
 - Question (jduan10-stat660): How many WHERE statement can be written in a PROC PRINT step?
+- Question (llopez37-stat660) How long can the where statement string be?